Bell Tower Ringers

 The small ringing room, accessed by a clockwise spiral staircase, has 7 of the 8 ropes very close to the walls in a ‘square circle’ which leaves very little room for sitting out and for some of the interesting artefacts displayed in other towers.
 The short drop of the ropes is very forgiving and has allowed some ringers to develop a style called the ‘Bagshot Wave’ which needs to be seen to be understood.

-Contrary to practice in Europe and much of the rest of the world, bells in England are rung by people pulling on ropes to various patterns rather than rung by mechanisms.
-In St Anne's we have group of about 12 people who ring for regular Sunday services, weddings and the occasional funeral.
+Contrary to the practice in Europe and much of the rest of the world, bells in England are rung by people pulling on ropes to various patterns rather than rung by mechanisms.
+In St Anne's we have a group of about 12 people who ring for regular Sunday services, weddings and the occasional funeral.
 The 'band' is mostly made up as it always has been of local Bagshot people i.e tradesmen, local business people and the Bagshot Scouts who featured heavily (and noisily).
 Ages range from 11 to 65 with one ringer approaching his 50th year of dedicated service.
-For all of us there is a lift in the first rippling peal on a Sunday morning at 9.30 or maybe just devilment of waking people up.
+For all of us there is a lift in the first rippling peal on a Sunday morning at 9.30 or maybe just the devilment of waking people up.
 Up till 50 years ago, the first ring was at 7.30 AM and 6.30 AM on Christmas Day!

 Practice nights on a Thursday are also uplifting and good fun, providing exercise, mental stimulation, socialising and it is absolutely free.
 The following visit to 'The Foresters' is not compulsory.
 All are welcome and it is never too late to learn as your writer can readily testify!

 Please contact any member of the Bellringers or the parish office (01276850576) for further information.
 There is lots to find out, not to mention the clock and its bell!
 If you want to have a try at bell ringing, come on Thursday practice night 7:30-9:00 pm